ljsinclair/featurebase-docs/docs/concepts/concept-data-modeling.md

 ---
-title: Part 1 - Data modeling overview
+title: Data modeling overview
 layout: default
 parent: Concepts
-nav_order: 10
+nav_order: 2
 ---

-# Data modeling with FeatureBase
+# An overview of Data modeling with FeatureBase

 Data modeling in FeatureBase involves:
 * identifying the issues you're experiencing with your data